liquid-void/modular-docker-nginx-auto-ssl/README.md

 ```

 This allows the grafana service to connect to InfluxDB, giving us more graphing tools for the same data.
-Grafana should now be reachable under the following link: grafana.yourdomain.tld
+Grafana should now be reachable under the following link: https://grafana.yourdomain.tld
 You will be greeted with a login page.
 Login using the default credentials:
 ```
 user: admin